DaveAgustino/DaveAgustino/README.md

-# Hi there! 👋

-I'm Dave Caacoy, a passionate Aspiring Fullstack Dev and Graphic Designer/artist who loves coding and building cool projects.

-## 🚀 Projects

-### Project 1: [Project Name]
-Description: Brief description of the project.
-GitHub: [Link to GitHub Repository]

-### Project 2: [Project Name]
-Description: Brief description of the project.
-GitHub: [Link to GitHub Repository]

-## 💻 Skills

-- Skill 1
-- Skill 2
-- Skill 3

-## 🏆 Achievements

-- Achievement 1
-- Achievement 2

-## 📫 Contact Me

-Feel free to reach out for collaboration or just to say hi!
-- Email: [Your Email]
-- LinkedIn: [Your LinkedIn Profile]

----
+Dave Caacoy - Aspiring Full-Stack Web Developer and Graphics Designer I'm Dave Caacoy, an aspiring full-stack web developer and graphics designer with a passion for NFTs and game development.
+Currently, I'm working on NFT projects and serving as the game lead for a side hustle gaming company.
+As a graduating IT student, I've gained valuable experience in web3 and e-commerce projects, showcasing my versatility across various technologies.Feel free to reach out for collaboration or just to say hi!

 Keep exploring, keep coding! 🌟